Automagic Things

 * By the way - I have a canvas for making a brand voice for chatbots that helps to set the stage for this.

-Make Meaning with the big picture
+Make Meaning and show the big picture

 In a world where AI can competently create a screen or a discrete user flow, what AI cannot yet do effectively is understand the gestalt of any given experience.

-Transparency & Trust are table-stakes
+Transparency & trust are table-stakes

 Unclear or un-actionable results will not do.
 Show your work, allow customers to tweak the knobs, and add and remove variables.
 Give the agency to your users.